Broke and Lonely? “Lavender Marriage” May Be For You!

 In 2022, Huck Magazine put platonic marriages in the context of an overall push against the traditional family unit and the concept of “Family Abolition” discourse.
 Platonic marriages, they suggested, relates to “similar ideas of kinship and the redistribution of care as labour.”
 These new relationships challenge us to reimagine the family free of nuclearity and biology, instead considering a long-discussed version of utopia where queer chosen families build collectives around perviously constrained activities like raising children.

 This vision isn’t really what Ronnie describes in his TikTok, nor is it the phenomenon described by Business Insider.
-Maybe eventually the real difference between utilizing the term “lavender marriage” instead of “platonic marriage” is lavender marriages’s commitment to being a kind of trick, the sense that the queers are getting away with something to make our lives function within a silly system.
-In Hollywood, Lavender marriages were largely commercial prospects, enabling participants to maintain thriving careers within a puritanical and capitalist society.
-New lavender marriages are similarly operating within capitalism’s constraints.
+Maybe eventually the real difference between utilizing the term “lavender marriage” instead of “platonic marriage” is lavender marriages’s commitment to being a kind of trick, the sense that the queers are getting away with something to make our lives function within an absurd system.
+In Hollywood, Lavender Marriages were largely commercial prospects, enabling participants to maintain thriving careers within a puritanical and capitalist society.
+New lavender marriages are similarly finding a way for gay people to game the system and still succeed within capitalism’s constraints.
 Because, duh, life has never been more expensive than it is now — certainly, having and raising children has become so cost-prohibitive that many Gen Zers have no interest in doing so.
-(The app Just a Baby continues growing, offering users a chance to find sperm and egg donors but also to find platonic co-parents.)
+(Meanwhile, the app Just a Baby continues growing, offering users a chance to find sperm and egg donors but also to find platonic co-parents.)
+Ultimately, though, just as Hollywood’s lavender marriages did nothing to cure the disease of homophobia, new lavender marriages also address symptoms but not the disease — the astronomical cost of being single.

-That re-dfining and reimagining continues.
-Who knows what we’ll reclaim or come up with next!
+That re-defining and reimagining continues.
+Who knows what we’ll reclaim or come up with next.

 Before you go!
 Autostraddle runs on the reader support of our AF+ Members.
 If this article meant something to you today — if it informed you or made you smile or feel seen, will you consider joining AF and supporting the people who make this queer media site possible?